redhat-developer/intellij-openshift-connector/README.md

 * `Log in to cluster` - Log in to your cluster and save login for subsequent use.
     * Credentials : Log in to the given cluster with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
-* `New Project` - Create new project inside the OpenShift cluster / Create new namespace inside the Kubernetes cluster.
+* `New Project`/`New Namespace` - Create new project inside the OpenShift cluster / Create new namespace inside the Kubernetes cluster.
+* `Change Project`/`Change Namespace` - Select a new project inside the OpenShift cluster / Select a new namespace inside the Kubernetes cluster.
 * `Open Console Dashboard` - Opens the OpenShift webconsole URL.
 * `Refresh`- Refresh the tree with the latest resources from the cluster.
 * `Getting Started` - Open the Getting Started tour.
-* `About` - Provides the information about the OpenShift tools used.
+* `About` - Provides the information about the tools used.

-#### Actions available for a Cluster Project
+#### Actions available for a Cluster Project/Namespace

+* `Change Project`/`Change Namespace` - Select a new project inside the OpenShift cluster / Select a new namespace inside the Kubernetes cluster.
 * `New Component` - Create locally a new Component.
-* `New Service` - Perform Service Catalog operations when it is enabled in the cluster.the created service can then be linked to a component.
+* `New Service` - Perform Service Catalog operations when it is enabled in the cluster.
+The created service can then be linked to a component.
 * `Delete` - Delete an existing Project/Namespace.
+* `Open Helm Charts` - Open a dialog to install a Helm Chart inside the current project/namespace.

 WARNING: Use the above delete action will perform the same delete action as in the cluster.
 That means all resources tied to that project/namespace will be also deleted (ie secrets, configMaps,...)